Vladpetr/Video-Studios/README.md

 Please find the link to the tutorial <a href="https://medium.com/@vladyslavpetrenko/create-cloud-infrastructure-for-a-web-app-using-aws-cloudformation-bc320bddbfe3">here</a>.

 ## Structure
-AWS CloudFormation template: *cloud architecture.yaml*

 The application is not yet finished.
 However, it currently contains a few webpages where the user can sign up or log in and access the home page.
 During the authentication, the user credentials are saved (or checked against) an RDS MySQL database.
 The goal is to place the application on the EC2 instance that acts as a server.
-The cloud infrastructure is already configured.
+The cloud infrastructure is already configured via the AWS CloudFormation template [cloud_architecture.yaml](cloud_architecture.yaml).